CAFapi/querybuilder/README.md

 ```

-Include the following packages in the project:
+Include the following package dependencies in the project:

 ```xml
 <ItemGroup>